What is the Best Lumber for Outdoors

 Best Budget Lumber for Outdoors– Pressure Treated

-In Northern lattitudes the trees are smaller.
-Its all about the weather.
-In Canada and the Northern States most pressure treated lumber contains the core of the tree and is prone to splitting and twisting.
+In Northern latitudes, the trees are smaller.
+It’s all about the weather.
+In Canada and the Northern States, most pressure-treated lumber contains the core of the tree and is prone to splitting and twisting.

 Most deck frames are built using pressure treated, but, better deck builders use joist tape to extend the life decades.

 Western Red Cedar Lumber

 When it comes to lumber that is easy to work, long-lasting, stable grain, and holding stain, Western Red Cedar is hard to beat.
 Normally, Red Cedar is affordable and easy to find.
 Due to the supply chain issues of the past few years and pricing instability, it can be a challenge to find in many areas.
 Pricing is still fairly high, and, the floods in BC last year didn’t help.

 Redwood Lumber is gorgeous, easy to work, long-lasting, and really cannot be beaten, but, that price.
 It’s painful.
 I’d love to work just in Redwood, but, there is so little available, and the price is so high.
 We would have to ship it in from California or Oregon and it just isn’t feasible.
 If you live near California, enjoy it!